dekrus/Fallout2MechanicsMiniRework/README.md

 #### Sneak Detection
 *(Recommended: set "DontTurnOffSneakIfYouRun=1" in ddraw.ini for convenience)*
 ![Sneak](images/SNEAK.gif)
-Color-coded sneak detection compatible with both vanilla and overhauled sneak systems.
+Provides color-coded sneak detection compatible with both vanilla and overhauled sneak systems.
 While a sneaking player is within an observing NPC's line of sight, that NPC will be highlighted with one of the following colors:
 - **Green** — Player not detected; safe to approach
 - **Yellow** — Player not detected, but will be detected if moving 4 steps closer